aws-samples/amazon-bedrock-serverless-prompt-chaining/README.md

 be able to identify the current trending repository or its current purpose.
 The first agent scrapes the [GitHub Trending](https://github.com/trending) page, and the second agent calls the GitHub API for [retrieving a repository README](https://docs.github.com/en/rest/repos/contents?apiVersion=2022-11-28#get-a-repository-readme).

-Note that LLMs are generally capable of reasoning about and answering this specific question in a single ReAct agent, by calling multiple GitHub APIs within the same agent.
-The example is simply meant to illustrate how a complex task requiring ReAct prompting can be broken down into multiple chained subtasks.
+Note that this particular example does not require chaining - it could be implemented as a single agent.
+LLMs are capable of reasoning about and answering this relatively simple question in a single ReAct agent, by calling multiple GitHub APIs within the same agent.
+This example is simply meant to illustrate how a complex task requiring ReAct prompting can be broken down into multiple chained subtasks.

 ![Visualization of the most popular repo workflow](/webapp/pages/workflow_images/most_popular_repo.png)